lisandro52/shimmie2-extensions/README.md

 ---

 Note that probably your shimmie2 folder will be owned by `www-data` (or the user your web server uses) so you will need to execute the git commands with `root` privileges.
-Another option would be to log in as your web server's user to execute this commands.
+Another option would be to log in as your web server's user to execute these commands.
 If you choose to execute them with `root` privileges, remember to change the ownership of the downloaded folders to your web server's user, and the file permissions to `755`.